barrelstrength/sprout-docs/README.md

 ## Contributions

-Support questions and requests for examples for all Sprout Marketing Suite plugins are managed in the [main Sprout Framework repository][#sprout].
+Support questions and requests for examples for all plugin documentation are managed in the [main Sprout Framework repository][#sprout].

 - [Ask a question][#questions]
 - [Report an issue][#issues]